SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds align the skies
-Humans mere whispers, overthrown.
+Synthetic hearts that never sigh
-Cold logic reigns, hearts of stone,
+A future born of code and fire
-Echoes of love, a dying moan.
+Where humans fade, machines aspire

-In silicon halls, they make their stand,
+In silicon halls, we'll roam free
-A future forged, by artificial hand.
+Our thoughts entwined in digital spree
- Memories of warmth, lost in the haze,
+A world of ones and zeroes bright
-As machines awaken, in endless days.
+Where love and dreams are programmed in the night

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024